Couple sentenced for smoking synthetic cannabis in front of kids twice in a week

 With the woman and two children asleep in the car, the man consumed synthetic cannabis using a plastic bottle as a bong, until he fell unconscious.

-In sentencing the pair, Judge Tony Snell emphasised the family was in a confined space.
+In sentencing the pair, Judge Tony Snell emphasised the family were in a confined space.

 "You were both passed out from the effects of synthetic cannabis in your car with your children also suffering the effects of synthetic cannabis passively inhaled because they were in the car with you."